 Advancements in orthopedic surgical tools and technology have made it possible for knee surgeons to treat both common and complex injuries to the joint with less invasive techniques than ever before.
-Whether through conservative treatments like rest, medication, and physical therapy, or more localized surgery to treat common knee injuries, like anterior cruciate ligament (ACL) tears, chronic knee pain and joint problems usually do not mean an end to an active lifestyle for relatively healthy patients who receive successful treatment, and commit to physical therapy and rehabilitation.
+Whether through conservative treatments like rest, medication, and physical therapy, or more localized surgery to treat common knee injuries, like anterior cruciate ligament (ACL) tears, chronic knee pain and joint problems usually do not mean an end to an active lifestyle for relatively healthy patients who receive successful revision knee replacement, and commit to physical therapy and rehabilitation.

-Knee Surgery in Los Angeles
+Knee Surgery in Beverly Hills

 The knee joint is one of the most intricate joints in the body.
 Adjoining the tibia (shin bone) and femur (thigh bone), the joint consists of several major bones and ligaments for stability and range of motion.
 The patella (kneecap) and fibula are two other prominent bone structures that make up the joint.